Aric Sigman

 Aric Sigman is a British psychologist.

 Early life

-Sigman was born in the United States into a Jewish family.
+Aric Sigman was born in the United States into a Jewish family.
 His father and grandfather were both professors of medicine.
 He has lived in Britain since 1973.

 Career

 He has made appearances on day-time TV, such as in 1994 in the role of an Agony Uncle giving advice to children on the Saturday Morning children's programme Live & Kicking.
 He lectures in schools on the subject of PSHE (Personal, social health and economic) education.